 - Women who have been diagnosed with cancer and are feeling they have lost control in the treatment process.
 Is this you?
 You know there must be something more you can do to support your body for a better outcome, but what?
 It is my passion to join your team and guide you in what you can do to support the 98% of your body that doesn’t have cancer but is going through the treatment too.
 I’ve written a book specifically for cancer patients to share what I teach, but you may feel you would benefit from personal coaching.

 How are you different from other health professionals?

 I have been where you are in seeking the help of a health professional who gave me just a few minutes to share my symptoms and usually responded with a quick answer, whether in the form of a prescription, or direction to make a major change (such as “eat less and exercise more”) with no further details.

 I don’t have one answer for everyone.
 I explore your history, your challenges, and your habits to determine what is serving you and what isn’t.
 My training has included a wide variety of nutritional theories so that I have a range of resources, but the key is to explore how foods affect you and what works best in your body.
 This isn’t necessarily a fast process, yet it provides the answers that support lifelong improvement.
 Most important is that I walk through the process with you in evaluating options and strategizing how to put them into action.

 For what type of person is this program not going to work?

 My program, and my approach, will not work well for the person who expects a quick answer.
 Let’s face it – you didn’t get in your current situation in a matter of days or weeks, and you can’t expect to reverse it that quickly either.
 Do you want to correct the problem or just squelch the symptoms?

-My program will not work for someone who is unwilling to make changes either.
+My program will also not work for someone who is unwilling to make changes.
 You can’t expect to continue doing what you have been doing and get different results.
 Your body has changed and it needs different support.